-Jut has authored or co-authored 35 peer-reviewed papers (plus 3 accepted book chapters) and over 50 other publications on a range of topics including wildlife-habitat modeling, cave biology, NASA education programs, and cave detection techniques for Earth, the Moon, and Mars.
-He is also a guest writer for Scientific American, Mongabay, and is the editor of the upcoming book, Diversity and Speciation of Subterranean Fauna (John Hopkins University Press).
+Jut has authored or co-authored 42 peer-reviewed papers (plus 1 in review) and over 50 other publications on a range of topics including wildlife-habitat modeling, cave ecology, and planetary science.
+He is also a guest writer for Scientific American, Mongabay, and is the editor of Diversity and Speciation of Subterranean Fauna (John Hopkins University Press).
 Jut is a Fulbright Scholar, a fellow of The Explorers Club, the Royal Geographical Society, and the Royal Canadian Geographical Society, as well as an elected member of the Cave Research Foundation and Sigma Xi.

 Research Skills and Training

 - Modeling and interpreting distribution patterns of individual species.

 - Statistical analyses (using R) to analyze and interpret ecological communities and wildlife-habitat relationships.

 - Development and evaluation of digital elevation models, vegetation models, and remote sensing imagery for land cover analysis and habitat modeling (using ArcGIS).

 - Experimental and sampling design for numerous studies to understand distributions of wildlife and arthropod populations.

 - Expertise in developing sampling protocols for measuring various habitat parameters.